pinax-network/substreams_firehose/docs/pyfirehose/block_extractors/common.md

 #### Raises

-BlockStreamException:
- If an rpc error is encountered.
+- `BlockStreamException` - If an rpc error is encountered.
 Contains the start, end, and failed block number.

 #### Signature